iamsonal/aiAgentStudio/README.md

 ## Overview

 This Salesforce AI Agent Framework provides a robust and extensible platform for integrating advanced AI Agents, powered by Large Language Models (LLMs), directly within your Salesforce environment.
-It enables the creation of sophisticated conversational assistants that can understand user intent, access relevant Salesforce data securely, perform actions within Salesforce (like creating/updating records, posting to Chatter), and provide intelligent responses through a chat interface.
+It enables the creation of sophisticated conversational assistants that can understand user intent, access relevant Salesforce data securely, perform actions within Salesforce (like creating/updating records, posting to Chatter, running Flows), and provide intelligent responses through a chat interface.

-The framework prioritizes configurability, security, asynchronous processing, and observability, allowing technical teams to build, manage, and debug AI-driven workflows effectively.
+The framework prioritizes declarative configuration, robust security, managed asynchronous processing, comprehensive error handling, and detailed observability, allowing technical teams to build, manage, and debug AI-driven workflows effectively within the Salesforce ecosystem.

 ---

 ## Core Features & Capabilities

-*   **Reliable & Configurable:** Define agent personas, LLM connections, context rules, and actions declaratively using Salesforce objects/metadata.
-Crucially, the framework includes robust validation triggers and utilities to ensure configuration quality and prevent common setup errors, reducing runtime issues.
-Includes detailed field descriptions and help texts to simplify setup and maintenance.
+*   **Reliable & Configurable Core:** Define agent personas, LLM connections, dynamic context retrieval rules, and agent capabilities (tools/actions) declaratively using Salesforce Custom Objects and Custom Metadata.
+The framework includes validation triggers on configuration objects to prevent common setup errors and reduce runtime issues.
-*   **Asynchronous Architecture & Managed Execution:** Handles LLM API calls and complex actions in the background using Salesforce Queueables (and optional Platform Events).
-Actively manages state transitions and job dependencies for multi-step interactions, preventing timeouts and ensuring a responsive user interface.
-Includes logic to handle potentially stale background jobs.
+*   **Managed Asynchronous Architecture:** LLM API callouts and designated complex actions are handled in the background using Salesforce Queueables (`FollowUpLLMQueueable`, `ExecuteSingleActionQueueable`).
+The framework actively manages state transitions (`ChatSession__c.ProcessingStatus__c`) and job dependencies for multi-step interactions, preventing UI timeouts and ensuring a responsive user experience.
+It includes logic to handle potentially stale background jobs.
 *   **Extensible by Design:**
-    *   **LLM Agnostic (Adapter Pattern):** Integrate with various LLM providers (like OpenAI, Anthropic, etc.) by implementing a standard `ILLMProviderAdapter` interface.
-An OpenAI adapter is included.
+    *   **LLM Agnostic (Adapter Pattern):** Integrate with various LLM providers (OpenAI, Anthropic, etc.) by implementing a standard `ILLMProviderAdapter` interface.
+An `OpenAIProviderAdapter` with retry logic is included.
-    *   **Custom Actions:** Extend agent capabilities beyond the included standard actions (Get/Create/Update Records, Chatter, Flow, etc.) by creating custom Apex classes (`IAgentAction`).
+    *   **Custom Actions:** Extend agent capabilities beyond the included standard actions (Get/Create/Update Records, Post Chatter, Run Flow, Submit for Approval, Check Approval Status) by creating custom Apex classes implementing `IAgentAction`.
+A `BaseAgentAction` abstract class provides a standardized structure and error handling.
-    *   **Custom Context:** Implement custom Apex logic (`IAgentContextProvider`) to fetch and structure complex or proprietary data for the agent, supplementing the declarative context rules.
-Examples include providers for relevant Salesforce Knowledge Articles, a user's recent activity across records, or complex calculated metrics.
+    *   **Custom Context Provisioning:** Implement custom Apex logic via `IAgentContextProvider` to fetch and structure complex or proprietary contextual data for the agent, supplementing declarative context rules.
-*   **Security Integrated:** Operates securely within Salesforce's sharing model.
-Automatically enforces Object permissions (CRUD) and Field-Level Security (FLS) during context gathering and action execution (e.g., `WITH USER_MODE`, internal checks), ensuring agents only see and modify data the user is permitted to access.
+*   **Security-First Approach:** Operates securely within Salesforce's sharing model.
+Enforces Object permissions (CRUD) and Field-Level Security (FLS) during context gathering (`ContextService`), action argument coercion (`ActionParamUtils`), and action execution (`SecurityUtils`, `QueryService` with `WITH USER_MODE`).
+Ensures agents only see and modify data the user is permitted to access.
-*   **Intelligent Context Gathering & Schema Awareness:** Define rules (`ContextGraphSource__c`) to automatically pull relevant data based on the record the user is viewing or the user themselves.
-Supports traversing relationships (parent/child) and applying filters/ordering.
+*   **Dynamic Context Gathering & Schema Awareness:** Define rules (`AgentContextConfig__c`) to automatically pull relevant Salesforce data based on the current record context or the user.
+Providers fetch data, and `ContextService` formats it for the LLM, respecting FLS.
-*   **Standardized Tool/Action Framework:** Configure actions (tools) with clear descriptions and structured input parameters (JSON Schema) for the LLM, enabling reliable function calling.
-The framework provides a `BaseAgentAction` class and utility helpers (`ActionParamUtils`, `SecurityUtils`) promoting consistent, secure, and maintainable development of both standard and custom actions.
+*   **Standardized Tool/Action Framework:**
+    *   Configure capabilities (`AgentCapabilityBinding__c`) with clear descriptions and structured input parameters (JSON Schema) for the LLM, enabling reliable function/tool calling.
+    *   The `ActionRegistry` dynamically instantiates action handlers.
+    *   `ActionParamUtils` standardizes the parsing and validation of LLM-provided arguments.
+    *   `BaseAgentAction` provides a template for action implementation with centralized error mapping.
+*   **User Confirmation Workflow (Human-in-the-Loop):** Capabilities can be flagged (`RequiresHumanApproval__c`) to prompt the user for explicit confirmation via the chat interface before execution, mediated by Platform Events (`AgentActionConfirmationRequest__e`).
-*   **Built-in Observability & Turn-Based Debugging:** Detailed logging (`OrchestrationLog__c`) captures each step of the agent's processing turn.
-Manages the end-to-end processing of a single user message as a distinct 'turn' (tracked by `TurnIdentifier__c`), enabling reliable correlation of asynchronous steps.
-Note: A sample LWC (`chatSessionVisualizer`) for visualizing logs is provided but considered optional (see Architecture section).
+*   **Built-in Observability & Turn-Based Debugging:**
+    *   Detailed logging (`OrchestrationLog__c`, managed by `OrchestrationLogger`) captures each step of the agent's processing turn.
+    *   Manages the end-to-end processing of a single user message as a distinct 'turn' (tracked by `TurnIdentifier__c`), enabling reliable correlation of synchronous and asynchronous steps.
-*   **Ready-to-Use UI:** Includes a sample chat LWC (`aiAssistantChat`) providing a foundation for user interaction. *Note: This is considered optional (see Architecture section).*
+    *   Includes a `ChatSessionVisualizer` LWC to inspect orchestration logs.
+*   **Turn Lifecycle Management:** `TurnLifecycleService` centralizes logic for managing chat turn state transitions, working with `ChatSessionStateService` for DML operations and platform event publishing for final responses (`AgentResponse__e`).
+*   **Robust Error Handling & Retry Logic:**
-*   **Robust Error Handling:** The framework includes retry logic for LLM callouts and standardized error handling within the action execution base class.
+    *   The framework includes retry logic for LLM callouts (in `OpenAIProviderAdapter`).
-*   **Potential for Interaction Refinements:** While the current focus is direct execution, future patterns could be implemented to allow the agent to ask the user clarifying questions if the LLM is unsure about action parameters or the exact tool required, preventing execution errors due to ambiguity.
+    *   Standardized error handling and mapping to `ActionResult` within `BaseAgentAction`.
+    *   Queueable jobs include `try-catch` blocks and attempt to update session state to `FAILED` upon unrecoverable errors.

 ---